 - (a) No disciplinary action (other than action to which para (2) below applies) in respect of the Council's Head of Paid Service, its Monitoring Officer, its Chief Finance Officer or Head of Democratic Services, may be taken by the Council, or by a Committee, a Sub-Committee, a Joint Committee on which the Council is represented or any other person acting on behalf of the Council, other than in accordance with a recommendation in a report made by a designated independent person under Regulation 9 of the Local Authorities (Standing Orders) (Wales) Regulations 2006 (investigation of alleged misconduct), as amended by The Local Authorities (Standing Orders)(Wales)(Amendment) Regulations 2014.
-The detailed rules appear in Section 8 below. - (b) The action to which this paragraph applies is suspension of the Officer for the purpose of investigating the alleged misconduct occasioning the action; provided such suspension is on full pay and terminates no later than the expiry of two months beginning on the day on which the suspension takes effect.
+The detailed rules appear in Section 8 below. - (b) The action to which this paragraph applies is suspension of the Officer for the purpose of investigating the alleged misconduct occasioning the action; provided such suspension is on full pay and terminates no later than the expiry of two months beginning on the day on which the suspension takes effect. - 11.9.8 Investigation of alleged misconduct Head of Paid Service, Chief Finance Officer, Monitoring Officer and Head of Democratic Services - (1) Where it appears to the Council that an allegation of misconduct which may lead to disciplinary action has been made against - (a) the Head of the Council's Paid Service; - (b) its Monitoring Officer; - (c) its Chief Finance Officer - or - (d) The Head of Democratic Services.

-11.9.8 Investigation of alleged misconduct - Head of Paid Service, Chief Finance Officer, Monitoring Officer and Head of Democratic Services or hereinafter referred to as 'the relevant officer', the Council must appoint a committee ("an investigation committee") to consider the alleged misconduct).
+hereinafter referred to as 'the relevant officer', the Council must appoint a committee ("an investigation committee") to consider the alleged misconduct).